dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 # Command-line arguments

-Here's a list of command-line arguments to `rustc` and what they do.
+Here's a list of command-line arguments to `dustc` and what they do.

 <a id="option-help"></a>
 ## `-h`/`--help`: get help

-This flag will print out help information for `rustc`.
+This flag will print out help information for `dustc`.

 <a id="option-cfg"></a>
 ## `--cfg`: configure the compilation environment